vippsas/vipps-partner/partner-keys.md

 including the
 [Userinfo](#use-userinfo)
 endpoints for both.

+**_NOTE:_**  Partner keys cannot yet be used for Vipps Login.
+You need to use the merchant's own keys in the Vipps Login API.
+We are working on solving this.

 **Important:** The partner keys _*must never be shared in any readable way with the merchants*_, as that will let one merchant perform API calls (including